 When: Saturday, June 29, to Saturday, September 21

-Get a little closer to our nearest neighbour when The Moon Exhibition comes to the Museum of Gloucester this summer!
+Get a little closer to our nearest neighbour with The Moon Exhibition at the Museum of Gloucester this summer!

 Running from Saturday, June 29, to Saturday, September 21, make sure you don't miss this wonderful exhibition at the museum, in the 50th anniversary year of the Moon landings.

 Just a few examples of some of the many stunning exhibits on display will be an inflatable 3m Moon, Moon maps and newspapers from the day of the landings, lunar rock samples, replica models of rockets, modules and computers and even a replica space suit.

 There is also a lot to keep the kids amused, including the fun interactive zone, space costume dress up and reading corner.

 But that's not all!
 The museum is over the moon to announce that in addition to this there is also a wonderful entertaining and interactive programme of events for all the family.

 Events running over the Moon season will include music and dance; poetry; writing and storytelling; art, design and culture; talks and lectures; Virtual Reality Moonwalk sessions; Lego® workshops and kid's crafts; quiet-time at the museum; private tours and much, much more.

 Plus watch out for the very special Moon Cinema Saturday at Gloucester Guildhall, showing an out-of-this-world selection of Moon and space-themed films over the exhibition season from July to September, for adults and kids alike.